 Our group’s PhD students Giovanni Volta and Ricardo Peres participated in the Universitas 21 Three Minute Thesis (3MT) Competition of the University of Zürich.
 3MT is an academic contest of skills and expertise in the arena of science communication where participants have three minutes to bring their research across to a general audience.
-The event took place on the 14th of September at the RAA building (UZH Zentrum) with twelve competitors from all throughout UZH.
+The event took place on the 14th of September at UZH Zentrum with twelve competitors from throughout UZH.

 New results on two-neutrino double-electron capture of 124Xe and neutrinoless double-beta decay of 136Xe in XENON1T and XENONnT have been published as an editors' suggestion in Physical Review C with group alumna Chiara Capelli and postdoc Christian Wittweg as corresponding authors.

 Two-neutrino double-electron capture occurs in 124Xe and first evidence was observed by XENON1T already in 2019.
 Using more data and an advanced analysis, the new result exceeds the “5 sigma” discovery significance threshold.
 The measured half-life of the process is 1.1 × 1022 years – the longest half-life of any radioactive decay observed to date.
 The hypothetical neutrinoless double-beta decay of 136Xe has not been discovered in any isotope by any experiment to date.
 Its measurement would signify that neutrinos are their own anti-particles and could give us deeper insights on why matter kept existing after the big bang.
 The paper shows that XENON1T, even though it was built to search for dark matter, starts to be competitive with purpose-built experiments.
 XENONnT, which is currently taking data, will be even more sensitive.